wendyverdonk93/docs/content/tools/accounting/transactions-api-endpoint/_index.md

 To access the previous page, use the `before` cursor in the `pager` object.

-_Please note that results are sorted from new to old.
-This means that the `after` cursor points to older transactions._
+**Note**: results are sorted from new to old.
+This means that the `after` cursor points to older transactions.

 ### Response